These are the first people you will see when you come to the Men’s* Therapy Centre; there is no charge to see a Victim Service worker.

 - Refer you to other social service agencies you may need

 A therapist can meet with you on a one-to-one basis.
-They are trained and experienced in helping men and masculine identified persons who have experienced trauma, including childhood sexual abuse.
+They are trained and experienced in helping men who have experienced trauma, including childhood sexual abuse.

 All the therapists at the Men’s Trauma Centre are professional counsellors with a Masters Degree in Counselling or Social Work.
 They are all registered with a professional counselling body in BC.

 Sessions are usually weekly and may be funded by you or another agency/organization.
-We offer a sliding fee scale to make therapy more affordable and accessible to as many masculine identified persons as possible:
+We offer a sliding fee scale to make therapy more affordable and accessible to as many men as possible:

 Student Therapist – $20.00 per hour

 Whomever you see, you will receive supportive and confidential therapy in a safe environment.
 For over 10 years we have been working with men who have experienced trauma and are ready to listen to you!

 Criminal behaviour has been linked to the experience of abuse and trauma in childhood.
 Our clinic is looking at this connection and how trauma therapy/counselling may help to reduce further crime and involvement in the criminal justice system among young men aged 16-30.
 This program involves an intake and assessment session, 15 sessions of individual trauma therapy/counselling, as well as a post-program assessment session.
 We are offering these 15 weeks of therapy for free with full participation.

 Groups are offered when there are enough participants who are ready to start one.
 A therapist will talk with you about what group therapy is like, what to expect and whether you are ready to join a group.
 One of the benefits of being in a group is sharing with others who have also experienced trauma.
 We do charge a fee of $20.00 per week for groups and there may be limited subsidies available.